Shu-Wei Tseng 曾淑偉 : Concert Pianist & Cellist 鋼琴大提琴家

 A prizewinner on both instruments, Shu-Wei’s early success in Taiwan’s national competitions earned her a full scholarship to the specialist Wells Cathedral School in the UK.
 She later completed LRAMs and degrees from the Royal Academy of Music, a Doctor of Musical Arts (DMA) from the University of Colorado Boulder, and an MSc in Psychology.

 Alongside her performing career, Shu-Wei is a sought-after educator, having held positions at the Royal Conservatoire of Scotland, the Yehudi Menuhin School, Royal Welsh College of Music and Drama, Royal College of Music, and Royal Academy of Music.
-Since 2024, she has joined the faculty of 92NY, RWS Global, New York Conservatory of Music, and the Brooklyn Conservatory of Music.
+Since 2024, Shu-Wei joined New York faculties at 92NY, RWS Global, New York Conservatory of Music, and recently at the Brooklyn Conservatory of Music and CUNY.
 She regularly serves as a competition juror and give masterclasses internationally.

 Powered by Create your own unique website with customizable templates.